recvfrom/clamav-faq/additional/authenticode.md

-ClamAV supports parsing the Authenticode section and performing signature verification on a given executable to determine whether it should be whitelisted (based on rules loaded in from ClamAV .crb files).
-An overview of this process, including information on the .crb file format and on how to add new whitelist entries, is explained in the [Authenticode Certificate Chain Verification](https://blog.clamav.net/2013/02/authenticode-certificate-chain.html) ClamAV blog post.
+ClamAV supports parsing the Authenticode section and performing signature verification on a given executable to determine whether it should be trusted (based on rules loaded in from ClamAV .crb files).
+An overview of this process, including information on the .crb file format and on how to add new trusted certificate entries, is explained in the [Authenticode Certificate Chain Verification](https://blog.clamav.net/2013/02/authenticode-certificate-chain.html) ClamAV blog post.

 There are a few things not covered in the blog post that are worth mentioning:

-- Leaf certificates (the ones actually issued to the entity signing the binary) cannot currently be used for whitelisting.
-Instead, only certificates that issued the leaf certificate (and certificates higher up in the chain) can be used.
+- As of ClamAV 0.102, leaf certificates (the ones actually issued to the entity signing the binary) may be used for certificate verification in addition to certificates that issued the leaf certificate (and certificates higher up in the chain) can be used.

-- The .crb format supports blacklist rule entries, but these cannot currently be used as a basis for malware detection.
-Instead, as currently implemented, these entries just override `.crb` rules which would otherwise whitelist a given sample.
+- As of ClamAV 0.102, .crb rules may also be used to block malicious executables where in previous versions these block list entries just override `.crb` rules that would otherwise trust a given sample.

 - sigtool offers the `--print-certs` flag, which can be used to show information about embedded Authenticode signatures without having to first match on a signature (which is currently a requirement for clamscan)

 - External Authenticode signatures contained in .cat files can be loaded in to ClamAV by passing a `-d` flag and indicating the path to the .cat file from which to load signatures.
-Note, however, that at least one certificate in the .cat file's certificate chain must be trusted (in other words, it must have a backing .crb file whitelist rule.)
+Note, however, that at least one certificate in the .cat file's certificate chain must be trusted (in other words, it must have a backing .crb trusted certificate rule.)

 # Helpful Info for Working with Authenticode Signatures